colltoaction/widip/README.md

 2. While running, `.jpg`s will be reloaded on file changes
 3. Open `.yaml` and `.jpg` files side by side for a fast feedback loop

-In step 2 Python starts an interactive session with the program `bin/yaml/shell.yaml` and you see a prompt just like in Bash or Python. `↵ Enter` evaluates the line and `⌁ Ctrl+D` exits.
+Python starts an interactive session with the program `bin/yaml/shell.yaml` and you see a prompt just like in Bash or Python. `↵ Enter` evaluates the line and `⌁ Ctrl+D` exits.

 ```
 $ python .